← Back to Grammar

 • Distinguish between direct and indirect object pronouns in context

-An indirect object is the person or thing that receives something indirectly.
-It answers the question "to whom?" or "for whom?" the action is done.
+An indirect object is the person who receives something indirectly.
+Ask "to whom?" or "for whom?"

 I give a gift to Mary